MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - Dock **Reactor Maintenance** to **Crew Transport**
 - Perform Maintenance on **Crew Transport** nuclear reactor (engineer needs to do an EVA)
 - Put **Reactor Maintenance** into a parking orbit
+- At some point in the future, add a **Passenger Quarters** module to **Kerbin Shipyard** which will be used to refresh hab timers for Kerbals in orbit (eg: the engineer aboard **Reactor Maintenance**)

 For the duration of the Minmus campaign, the passenger terminal at **Kerbin Shipyard** will be used as a layover for crews launched from Kerbin waiting for the **Crew Transport** to arrive.

-## Minmus Shipyard
+## Minmus Expansion

 To establish the Minmus shipyard the basic steps are:

 1. Build an **Expansion Shipyard**, launch it to Minmus, place it in a 20km circular orbit
 2. Launch a new **Advanced Materials Delivery** rocket and send it to Minmus to dock with the shipyard
-3. Build the **Orbital Route Builder 75** and establish cargo routes between Kerbin Orbit and Minmus Orbit
+3. Build the **Orbital Route Builder 75** and establish a cargo route between Kerbin Orbit and Minmus Orbit
+4. Use the route builder to establish cargo route between Minmus Orbit and Minmus Greater Flats
+5. Use the route builder to establish cargo routes between Greater Flats and the other depots on Minmus

 Let's go through that now.
 If this list has enough detail for you, work through it and skip to the section **Minmus Expansion**.

-### Minmus Expansion Shipyard
+### Minmus Shipyard

 The **Expansion Shipyard** requires approximately the following materials: